-Grass-fed beef is typically leaner and may have a more favorable fatty acid composition, as well as slightly more vitamin A due to their diet (66).
-Relying on more grass also helps cut down on crop production for grain fed cattle.
+Grass-fed beef is typically leaner and may have a more favorable fatty acid composition, as well as slightly more vitamin A due to its diet (66).
+Relying on more grass also helps cut down on crop production for grain-fed cattle.
 Free-range poultry and cage-free eggs have also been associated with better nutrition (67).

 At first glance, plant proteins are better for the environment than animal-based options.
 However, experts still seem to disagree on this one for some reason.
 Some argue that eating locally and farming more varieties of foods, has a potentially greater positive impact than just cutting out meat and dairy (68).